 Susie is 34 years old, single and makes $150,000 + bonus as a VP at an investment bank based in San Francisco.
 She’s been working for 12 consecutive years out of college.
 In between years 10 and 12, Susie took a 1.5 year hiatus to become a baker during the financial crisis.

 She was burned out and wanted to try something new.
 But, after spending $25,000 for tuition, missing out on 1.5 years worth of income, and getting screamed at while making only $10 an hour, she realized being a baker at a restaurant was not for her.
 “If I’m going to get yelled at making $10 an hour, I might as well make a lot of money!”
 Susie joked.

 Susie has about $150,000 in her 401(k), 50% higher than the current median according to Transamerica.
-However, given she didn’t earn any money for 1.5 years and payed a lot for tuition, Susie is also about $50,000 light based on my guide.
+However, given she didn’t earn any money for 1.5 years and paid a lot for tuition.
+Susie is also about $50,000 light based on my guide.
 Susie was only contributing about 10% of her pre-tax income to her 401(k) for her entire career because she didn’t want to tie her money up beyond the company match.

-Case Study Four – Highly Educated Couple
+Case Study Four Why His 401k Is So Low – Highly Educated Couple

 An e-mail from a reader responding to the Average Net Worth For The Above Average Person article: